alexandroid000/talks/northwestern/talk.md

 . . .

-For now, we are relying on stochastic simulations to investigate dynamical behavior and equilibriums.
+For now, we are using stochastic simulations to investigate dynamical behavior and equilibriums, but would like to move toward not tracking or predicting individual agent states at all.

 Complex Example